 Image: The Parsnipship

-Warwick Students’ Union (SU) has announced it will no longer be implementing a fully plant-based catering service by 2027.
+Warwick Students’ Union (SU) has announced it will no longer implement a fully plant-based catering service by 2027.

-This is despite the passing of a motion in autumn last year that propels SU outlets to provide 100% plant-based food and drink options by the start of the 2027/2028 academic year.
+This is despite a motion that passed in autumn last year propelling SU outlets to provide 100% plant-based food and drink options by the start of the 2027/2028 academic year.

 In a statement published on 5 August, the SU explained that the decision, which was made by the Board of Trustees, took place after “careful consideration of the practical and financial challenges” associated with such a “significant” transition.